ToghrulAbbasov19/3D-Volume-Generation/README.md

 ```
 The SDS code is in sds_code folder.
 It currently handles one class at a time by manually changing the class label in model.py (line 43).
 Thresholding & Visualization
+The SDS code will be updated soon for more diverse generation.

 After sampling, you can manually set thresholds and visualize results in visualization.ipynb.